frictionlessdata/datapackage/README.rst

 ================================================

-We, data wranglers and data scientists of the world, will attempt to agree on common open protocols for:
+We, data wranglers and data scientists of the world, will attempt to agree on common open protocols for activities such as:

+* Remotely syncing databases
-a) performing SQL-like queries over HTTP
+* Performing SQL-like queries over HTTP
-b) remotely syncing tabular databases
+* Publishing and acquiring data

 The intention is to use these to improve the user experience for people who use web-based data processing and analytics software from different vendors